NastasiaSaby/NastasiaSaby/README.md

 ### Hi there 👋

 My name is Nastasia Saby.
-I'm a machine learning engineer.
+I'm a machine learning engineer and author.

 A bit about me:

+- 📙 I like writing.
+I've published a guide: https://leanpub.com/machinelearningenproduction
 - 🔭 I’m currently working on machine learning engineering.
 - 🌱 I’m currently learning Databricks platform's secrets.
 - 👯 I’m looking to collaborate on every subject around machine learning in real life.